GaijinEntertainment/quirrel/doc/source/diff_from_original.rst

 * Support for comma operator removed (were never used, but were error-prone, like table = {["foo", "bar"] = null} instead of [["foo","bar"] = null])
 * Class and member attributes removed (were never used in any real code)
-* Adding table/class methods with class::method syntaxic sugar disallowed (as There should be one -- and preferably only one -- obvious way to do it.)
+* Adding table/class methods with class::method syntactic sugar disallowed (as There should be one -- and preferably only one -- obvious way to do it.)
 * # single line comments removed (as There should be one -- and preferably only one -- obvious way to do it.)
 * Support for post-initializer syntax removed (was ambiguous, especially because of optional comma)
 * Removed support for octal numbers (error-prone)
-*

 ----------------
 Changes